Brazil–Nigeria relations

-Brazil–Nigeria relations refers to the current and historical relations between the Federative Republic of Brazil and the Federal Republic of Nigeria.
+Brazil–Nigeria relations are the current and historical relations between the Federative Republic of Brazil and the Federal Republic of Nigeria.
 Brazil and Nigeria maintain a traditional and diversified relationship, with a strong Nigerian influence on Brazilian cultural and social formation.
 Both nations are members of the Group of 77 and the United Nations.

 History

 During the Atlantic slave trade, Portugal transported many African slaves from Nigeria to Brazil, primarily to the Brazilian State of Bahia.
 In the 19th century, many emancipated Afro-Brazilians traveled to West Africa to settle.
 Brazilians in Nigeria became known as Agudas and created a Brazilian quarter in Lagos.
 A census taken in 1888 by the British colonial government in Nigeria recorded 3,221 Brazilians in Lagos.

 In October 1960, Nigeria obtained its independence from the United Kingdom.
 Brazil was the only South American country invited to Nigeria's proclamation of independence and both nations established diplomatic relations.
 In 1961, Brazil opened a resident embassy in Lagos and in 1966, Nigeria opened a resident embassy in Brasília.
 Initially, relations remained relatively basic, centered more on cultural sentiments and historical affinity than on any deep commercial connection.

 In 1983, President João Figueiredo became the first Brazilian head-of-state to visit Nigeria.
 In 2005, Brazilian President Luiz Inácio Lula da Silva paid a visit to Nigeria and the Brazilian embassy in Lagos was transferred to Abuja.
 That same year, President Olusegun Obasanjo became the first Nigerian head-of-state to visit Brazil.
 There have been several high-level visits between leaders and foreign ministers of both nations.

 Brazil and Nigeria continue to maintain close cultural links.
 There have been joint efforts between Nigeria's Centre for Black and African Arts and Civilization and the Brazilian government (through Brazil's Special Secretariat) to promote policies on racial equality.
 In December 2019, Brazilian Foreign Minister Ernesto Araújo paid a visit to Nigeria and met with Foreign Minister Geoffrey Onyeama.
 During his visit, Foreign Minister Araújo stressed that three fundamental pillars should guide Brazilian-Nigerian cooperation: economy (trade and investment), defense and security, and the enhancement of human relations.
 Furthermore, both nations cited the potential of agricultural cooperation, with the development of technologies for agribusiness that ensure greater productivity without putting the environment at risk and highlighted the bilateral agricultural development program called Green Imperative.